changeworld/azure-docs.pl-pl/articles/active-directory-b2c/active-directory-b2c-user-migration.md

 >

 ## <a name="optional-download-the-complete-policy-files"></a>(Opcjonalnie) Pobierz pliki pełną zasad
-Po ukończeniu [wprowadzenie do zasad niestandardowych] [ B2C-GetStartedCustom] wskazówki, firma Microsoft zaleca tworzenie scenariusza za pomocą plików zasad niestandardowych.
-Dla Twojej informacji udostępniliśmy [przykładowe pliki zasad][UserMigrationSample].
+Po ukończeniu [wprowadzenie do zasad niestandardowych][B2C-GetStartedCustom] walkthrough, we recommend that you build your scenario by using your own custom policy files.
+For your reference, we have provided [Sample policy files][UserMigrationSample].

 [AD-PasswordPolicies]: https://docs.microsoft.com/azure/active-directory/active-directory-passwords-policy
 [AD-Powershell]: https://docs.microsoft.com/powershell/azure/active-directory/install-adv2